NIDA-AACAP Resident Training Award in Substance Use Disorders, supported by the National Institute on Drug Abuse (NIDA) and sponsored by AACAP

 - Engage in a mentored opportunity to learn about key areas of SUD and SUD treatment strategies through systematic literature review, attendance at conferences and workshops, and interaction with leading experts in the field.

 This award cannot be used to conduct basic or clinical research studies or trials, but rather to support a project to help residents increase their clinical knowledge of the management of SUD, especially opioid use disorder (OUD), and find innovative ways to disseminate and/or adopt existing evidence-based researched SUD treatment.
-The award offers up to $10,000 for program support (award amount includes travel to AACAP's 66th Annual Meeting in Chicago, IL, October 14-19, 2019; and travel to the NIDA Clinical Trials Network's Annual Meeting in Bethesda, MD, March 20-22, 2019) and $2,000 for a mentor stipend.
-(All awards are contingent upon the receipt of adequate funding support.)
+The award offers up to $10,000 for program support (award amount includes travel to AACAP's 67th Annual Meeting in San Francisco, CA, October 19-24, 2020; and travel to the NIDA Clinical Trials Network's Annual Meeting in Bethesda, MD, March 23-25, 2020) and $2,000 for a mentor stipend.
+(All awards are contingent upon the receipt of adequate funding support.) /em>

 PURPOSE OF THE AWARD